Skip to content

 ' attribute

-Private _name As String ' name of the emitter
+Private _nom As String ' name of issuer

 End Sub